 - Completed AITD Scheme application form;

-- A detailed resume;
+- A detailed resume or curriculum vitae

-- Documentary evidence of investment track record; and
+- Documentary evidence of investment track record

-- Any other relevant information to demonstrate the individual’s ability to provide value-add as an investor without a formal director/advisor role.
+- Any other relevant information to demonstrate the individual’s ability to value-add as an investor without a formal director/advisor role.

 - The applicant may have to attend an interview following documents submission.